eagronin/credit-card-fraud-prepare/README.md

 # Data Preparation

-This section examines summary statistics for the fraud_data.csv dataset and splits it into training and test sets to train and evaluate several models detecting fraud in credit card transactions.
-This project focuses on selecting appropriate model evaluation metrics when classes are imbalanced.
+This section examines summary statistics for the fraud_data.csv dataset.
+It then splits the dataset into training and test sets to train several models and evaluate their effectiveness in detecting fraud in credit card transactions.
+This project focuses on selecting the appropriate model evaluation metrics when classes are imbalanced.

-A description of the dataset and code for importing it are provided in the [previous section](https://eagronin.github.io/credit-card-fraud-acquire/).
+A description of the dataset and code for importing the data are provided in the [previous section](https://eagronin.github.io/credit-card-fraud-acquire/).

 Construction of the model and analysis are presented in the [next section](https://eagronin.github.io/credit-card-fraud-analyze/).